Pussy Riot band member Maria Alyokhina escapes Russia dressed as meals courier after criticising Putin | World News

 Body language skilled provides assessment of Putin's behaviour

-Comparing her story to a "spy novel", Ms Alyokhina instructed The New York Instances: "I was comfortable that I made it, as a result of it was an unpredictable and massive kiss-off to the Russian authorities.
+Comparing her story to a "spy novel", Ms Alyokhina told The New York Occasions: "I used to be glad that I made it, because it was an unpredictable and big kiss-off to the Russian authorities.

 "I still do not understand completely what I've completed."